-Every idea begins in quiet darkness - eagering to ask
+Every idea begins in quiet darkness - eager to ask

-Every idea begins in quiet darkness - eagering to ask
+Every idea begins in quiet darkness - eager to ask

 What